scionproto/scion/doc/ControlPlanePKI.md

 Serialization Syntax [Section 7.2.2 of RFC 7515](https://tools.ietf.org/html/rfc7515#section-7.2.2).

 The following fields and no other must be present:
-- __payload__: The BASE64URL encode certificate payload as described above.
+- __payload__: The BASE64URL-encoded certificate payload described above.
 - __protected__: The BASE64URL(UTF8(metadata))-encoded metadata of the signature.
 - __signature__: The BASE64URL encoded JWS signature.